The video experts blog

 After getting your internet and equipment into place, it’s time to set up your live channel.
-This can be done via your online video platform.
+You can do that via your online video platform.
 This process varies from platform to platform, but if you’re streaming on Dacast, you can reference our live stream setup guide for a tutorial paired with pictures.

-No matter what platform you use, you’ll be prompted to configure your live channel with your preferences.
+Whatever your streaming platform, you’ll be prompted to configure your live channel with your preferences.
 You can name your live channel and add a description.
-You also want to make sure that your live channel is set to “Online.”
+You also want to ensure that your live channel is set to “Online.”

-Once you have a live channel, you’ll be able to generate an embed code and share a link.
-With the embed code, you can embed your video player on your website or app.
+Once you have a live channel, you can generate an embed code and share a link.
+You can embed your video player on your website or app with the embed code.